raveious/DnD-character-sheets/_characters/thia_galanodel.md

 **Duration:** 1 hour

 You make yourself - including your clothing, armor, weapons, and other belongings on your person - look different until the spell ends or until you use your action to dismiss it.
-You can seem 1 foot shorter or taller and can appear thin, fat, or in belween.
+You can seem 1 foot shorter or taller and can appear thin, fat, or in between.
 You can't change your body type, so you must adopt a form that has the same basic arrangement of limbs.
 Otherwise, the extent of the illusion is up to you.